AntonSynytsia/MSPhysics/README.md

 * Microsoft Windows XP, Vista, 7, or 8.
-  This plugin will not work for Macs as many of the techniques and features are achieved via the Windows API, which are not available on the other operating systems.
+  This plugin will not work for Macs as many of the techniques and features are achieved via the Windows API, which is not available on the other operating systems.
 * SketchUp 6 +.
   SU 2014 is highly recommended!